nlp4bia-bsc/ner-linking-api/README.md

 )
 ```

+3. Load you model --as a state dictionary-- into the app directory and reference the path in the aforementioned config path.
+**IMPORTANT:** This model must have been finetuned using the same model constructor  as referenced in the **app/models/model_baseline.py** file, in this case `BinaryBERT`

-3. Build and Run the Docker Container
+4. Build and Run the Docker Container
 Build and run the service using Docker Compose:

 ```bash